Igigog/anomaly-modding-book/src/main-folders-and-files/file-formats/object.md

 - bones
 - skeleton animations

-### Possibilities and limitations of the object format
+### Possibilities and limitations of the .object format

 One *.object file can store: